WWE News: ‘SmackDown’ Superstar Has Car Broken Into And Ring Gear Stolen

 Wrestlers are on the road for the majority of every single year which means visiting and spending the night in different cities all the time.
-It’s not always easy to know where is the best place to visit or safest place to stay, but there are issues that come with anyplace you go.
+It’s not always easy to know where is the best place to visit or safest place to stay, but there are issues that come with any place you go.
 Unfortunately for one SmackDown Live superstar, he ended up being the victim of a burglary while visiting San Francisco where his ring gear was stolen.

 When the WWE is on the road, superstars end up traveling together, renting cars, staying in different hotels, and spending time in strange places.
 It’s difficult to always have an idea of where they should go when they’re exhausted and just ready to have a bite to eat or get some rest.